fabiocaccamo/django-maintenance-mode/README.md

 1. Run ``pip install django-maintenance-mode`` or [download django-maintenance-mode](http://pypi.python.org/pypi/django-maintenance-mode) and add the **maintenance_mode** package to your project
 2. Add ``'maintenance_mode'`` to ``settings.INSTALLED_APPS`` before custom applications
 3. Add ``'maintenance_mode.middleware.MaintenanceModeMiddleware'`` to ``settings.MIDDLEWARE_CLASSES`` as last middleware
+4. (Optional) Add ``'maintenance_mode.context_processor.maintenance_mode_context_processor'`` to your templates context processors if you want to access the maintenance mode status in your views (views rendered with a RequestContext)
-4. Add your custom ``templates/503.html`` file
+5. Add your custom ``templates/503.html`` file
-5. Restart your application server
+6. Restart your application server

 ##Configuration (optional)